 And while same-sex marriage is now the law of the land, on the legal front it’s still complicated.

 And, of course, some same-sex couples will choose to remain unmarried, just as some opposite-sex couples do.
-There still are protections that can be put in place for both partners in these committed relationships.
+We can help put legal protections in place for both partners in these committed relationships.

-At Burnette Shutt & McDaniel, we represent clients in a wide range of family law issues, from traditional divorce to transgender name and gender changes on official documents.
+At Burnette Shutt & McDaniel, we represent clients in a variety of family law issues, from traditional divorce to transgender name and gender changes on official documents.

-We can help unmarried couples, both opposite and same sex, make sure they’re protected through domestic partnership agreements and other legal mechanisms.
-We can help all couples, straight or LGBTQ, become parents through adoption or help them take care of legal issues surrounding in vitro fertilization or surrogacy.
+We can help unmarried couples, both opposite and same sex, make sure they have protection through domestic partnership agreements and other legal mechanisms.
+We can help all couples, straight or LGBTQ, become parents through adoption.
+Our attorneys also can help take care of legal issues surrounding in vitro fertilization or surrogacy.